 Additionally, SDS confirmed that Negro Leagues Storylines will be back for a fourth season.
 Storylines, a Moments-based look back into the history of the Negro Leagues, was first introduced in MLB The Show 23.

 Diamond Dynasty will also bring back Now & Later rewards, obtainable through MLB The Show 25.
 Many of the packs are obtainable through the 11th Inning Program.
 More will be inserted in February 2026 via a new program.
+World Baseball Classic-themed content will also be in the mode.

 Changes to Franchise & RTTS